lsst-dm/dmtn-168/index.rst

   in tasks successors once correspondent predecessor job has finished.
 PanDA plugin uses iDDS client to submit workflow and once it submitted iDDS sends the payload to PanDA server and manages its execution. iDDS provides API for workflow management as a whole such as cancellation, retrial.
-- **Google Cloud configuration.**  As it was noted above we defined two kubernetes clusters with different type of
+- **Google Cloud configuration.**  As it was noted below we defined 7 kubernetes clusters with different type of
-  machines: *n2-standard-4* with ~4 cores and ~4 GB of memory per core and *n2-custom-4-43008-ext* with ~4
+  machines: *n2-standard-4* with ~4 cores and ~4 GB of memory per core, *n2-custom-4-43008-ext* with ~4
-  cores and ~16 GB of RAM per core.
+  cores and ~10.5 GB of RAM per core, *n2-custom-2-240640-ext* with ~2 cores and ~117.5 GB per core, and *n2-custom-6-8960*.
   Part of each CPU power and memory are reserved by GKE for management purpose, this is why each machine can not accept more than 3 jobs.
 Disk size for all machines was set to 200 GB with ordinary performance type (not SSD).
 All nodes were preemtible and autoscaling was enabled for both clusters.
   Data is kept on the Google Storage and accessed using gc protocol.
 All payload executed in the